What is an Emergency Fund and How to Optimize It?

 Everyone is different and there are correct answers for everyone.
 As with Financial Planning in general, the concepts are simple but not easy to do correctly.

 In this article, I will lay out a general outline that should be considered as a starting spot.
 You can then refine as needed.
 We will cover the concept of what constitutes an emergency fund; how much to keep in it; where to keep it, and some general rules.
 Basically, we are discussing cash management and cash flow planning.

 What is an Emergency Fund?

-A portion should be dedicated to your family’s shelter, some for your business and the last for new business ventures or emergencies.
+A portion should be dedicated to your family’s shelter, some for your business, and the last for new business ventures or emergencies.
 Having assets geared toward business, shelter and the future is a time-tested strategy.
-I would not, however, manage my investments along those exact allocations in this age.
+I would not, however, manage my investments along with those exact allocations in this age.

 How Much Cash to Keep in Your Emergency Fund